open-cluster-management-io/enhancements/enhancements/sig-architecture/29-manifestwork-status-feedback/README.md

 type StatusFeedbackOption struct {
 	// ResourceIdentifier represents the group, resource, name and namespace of a resoure.
-	// It must match to a resource defined in spec.workload.manifests
 	// +required
 	ResourceIdentifier ResourceIdentifier `json:"resourceIdentifier"`

-	// FeedBackRules defines the returned resource status feedback FeedbackRule FeedbackRule `json:"feedbackRule"`
+	// FeedBackRules defines what resource status field should be returned.
+	// +required
+	FeedbackRules []FeedbackRule `json:"feedbackRule"`
 }

 type FeedbackRule struct {
 	// Type defines the option of how status can be returned.
-	// It is IntrestedField only today, but can be extend to others in the future.
+	// It can be StatusJsonPaths only or WellKnownStatus.
+	// If the type is StatusJsonPaths, user should specify the jsonPaths field
+	// If the type is WellKnownStatus, certain commont fields of status will be reported,
+	// including Replicas, ReadyReplicas, and AvailableReplicas.
+And these status fields
+	// do not exist, no values will be reported.
+	// +required
 	Type string `json:"type"`

-	// InterstedFields defines the status fields to be synced for a manifest
+	// InterestedFields defines the status fields to be synced for a manifest
 	// An interstedValues will be updated in certain manifest status of the manifestwork.status.
-	InterestedFields []InterestedResourceField `json:"interestedFields,omitempty"`
+	JsonPaths []JsonPath `json:"jsonPaths,omitempty"`
 }

-type InterestedResourceField struct {
+type JsonPath struct {
 	// name represents the aliase name for this field
 	// +required
 	Name string `json:"name"`
 	// JsonPaths represents the json path of the field under status.
 	// The path must point to a field with single value in the type of integer, bool or string.
 	// If the path points to a structure, map or slice, no value will be returned in ManifestWork.
-	// Ref to https://kubernetes.io/docs/reference/kubectl/jsonpath/ on how to write a jsonPath JsonPath string `json:"jsonPaths,omitempty"`
+	// Ref to https://kubernetes.io/docs/reference/kubectl/jsonpath/ on how to write a jsonPath
+	// +required
+	Path string `json:"path"`
 }

 ```